Back to Articles

 • Pros: Lowest interest rates, zero hidden charges, and the "Daily Reducing Balance" method (which saves you money).
 Most importantly, if SBI approves the property, the title is 100% clean.

 • Cons: Slow.
 They treat you like a student giving an exam.
-They will ask for papers you didn't know existed.
-Processing can take 15-30 days.
+They will ask for every single document, including your 10th-grade certificate in some cases.
+Expect a 20-30 day process.

 2. Private Banks (HDFC, ICICI, Axis)